 — Kenneth White

-We see travel as a tool for building a culture of solidarity and understanding; an instrument for developing attitude and sensibility; a key to gaining an intimate understanding of our common planet and creating personal bonds with the world; a means to fight against prejudice, stupidity and hatred, against borders around us and within us.
+We see travel as a tool for building a culture of solidarity and understanding, an instrument for developing attitude and sensibility, a key to gaining an intimate understanding of our common planet and creating personal bonds with the world; a means to fight against prejudice, stupidity and hatred, against borders around us and within us.
 The creative drive of an artist, the joy of an explorer, the passion of a cartographer who draws her own unique map adding mountains, seas, ships, fish, instruments, houses, satellites, horses and people.

 Our website consists of a forum, a collection of articles and a knowledge database.
 However, 99% of the contents are in the Serbo-Croatian-Bosnian-Montenegrin language, as the Club originated in that part of the Balkans, where most of our travel community comes from.
 The forum currently has around 14,000 members.

 The organization was initially founded under the name of Serbia Travel Club, which was later changed to The Travel Club to include people from a wider geographical area connected by a shared language.
 Our old logo - a worn-out shoe on a triangular road sign - was after nine years replaced with a black circle with a white arrow, representing Brownian motion around the planet.